cohnen/takos-mcp/README.md

 ### Available Tools

-- `resolve-library-id`: Resolves a general library name into a Context7-compatible library ID.
+- `resolve-library-id`: Resolves a general library name into a Takos-compatible library ID.
   - `libraryName` (optional): Search and rerank results
-- `get-library-docs`: Fetches documentation for a library using a Context7-compatible library ID.
+- `get-library-docs`: Fetches documentation for a library using a Takos-compatible library ID.
-  - `context7CompatibleLibraryID` (required)
+  - `takosCompatibleLibraryID` (required)
   - `topic` (optional): Focus the docs on a specific topic (e.g., "routing", "hooks")
   - `tokens` (optional, default 5000): Max number of tokens to return